proofcarryingdata/zupass/packages/lib/gpc/README.md

 ## What is a GPC?

-PCs allow ZK proofs to be created from a simple proof configuration.
+GPCs allow ZK proofs to be created from a simple proof configuration.
 You can configure your proofs using a human-readable JSON format (or equivalent TypeScript code), which is used to generate the specific circuit inputs needed for the proof.